crmpicco/pcpp1/coding-conventions.md

 * Function and Method arguments - Always use `self` for the first argument to instance methods and `cls` for the first argument to class methods.
 * Constants - Constants are usually defined on a module level and written in all capital letters with underscores separating words, e.g. `BUCKET_NAME` and `THRESHOLD`.

+### Maximum Line Length
+* :seven::two: characters for docstrings and comments
+* :seven::nine: characters for code

+The restricted line length originates from the early days of computing when terminals were limited to 80 characters per line.
+This convention is still followed in Python to ensure code readability across different editors and environments.

 ### Types
 #### Informational
 Informational PEPs describe a Python design issue, or provide general guidelines or information to the Python community.
 Some examples of informational PEPs are [PEP-20](https://peps.python.org/pep-0020/) (The Zen of Python), and [PEP-257](https://peps.python.org/pep-0257/) (Docstring conventions).